 Other religions? he wrote.

 “Sure,” she said.
 “I mean, not everybody worships the Returned.
-The Idrians like me worship Austre, and the Pahn Kahl people--like Bluefingers. . .well, I don’t actually know what they worship, but it’s not you or the other Returned.”
+The Idrians like me worship Austre, and the Pahn Kahl people--like Bluefingers. . .well, I don’t actually know what they worship, but it’s not you.”

 That is very strange to consider, he wrote.
 If your Gods are not Returned, then what are they?

 “Not they,” Siri said.
 “Just one.
-We think there is only one God, Austre we call him.
+We think there is only one God--we call him Austre.
 The Hallandren used to worship him too before. . . .”
 She almost said before they became heretics.
-Probably not a good idea.
 “Before Peacegiver arrived, and they decided to worship the Returned instead.”

-But who is this Austre?
-He wrote.
+But who is this Austre? he wrote.

 “He’s not a person,” Siri said.
 “He’s more of a force.
 You know, the thing that watches over all people, who punishes those who don’t do what is right and who blesses those who are worthy.”